MLopezJ/nRF-Asset-Tracker-through-Coiote-flow/README.md

-# nRF-Asset-Tracker-through-Coiote-flow
+# nRF Asset Tracker through Coiote flow

-Module and data flow of the nRF Asset Tracker by its integration with Coiote from AVSystem
+> Module and data flow of the nRF Asset Tracker by its integration with Coiote from AVSystem